bmalumphy/cscodetest/README.md

 before submission.
 Ideally this would be handled in an elegant fashion to allow for a more expansive application that would entail Inventory management/Search/etc.

 3. Testing will be reserved for Managers, and not things like `Hilt` modules, ViewModels, Fragments, or data classes.

+4. Cells in the `RecyclerView` have been kept streamlined, and simple.
+And not all properties from the API for `Products` have been added to the `data` class.